-- Grades K-2 -Dynamic Indicators of Basic Literacy Skills (DIBELS Next)
+- Grades K-2 STAR CBM

 - Grades K-1 STAR Early Literacy

 - Grades K-2- STAR Diagnostic Assessment

-- Grade 2- OLSAT
+- Grade 2- OLSAT, ACAP

 It is our goal at DRES to help students feel and be successful each and every day.
 Encouraging your student to adopt good study habits and to plan ahead are excellent strategies for parents to use at home!
 Parents should also communicate with the teacher regularly, and attend all parent conferences in order to receive information or clarification regarding student progress.
 Parent involvement in their student's education is crucial to his/her success.